Non-producibility of arbitrary non-Gaussian states using zero-mean Gaussian states and partial photon number resolving detection: Introduction

-A major attraction of continuous variable (CV) quantum computing~\cite{GKP2001} is that large Gaussian entangled (cluster) states can be produced experimentally in a one-shot deterministic fashion~\cite{Pfister2011, Furusawa2013}.
+A major attraction of continuous variable (CV) quantum computing~\cite{GKP2001} is that large Gaussian entangled (cluster) states \cite{Pfister2021} can be produced experimentally in a one-shot deterministic fashion~\cite{Pfister2011, Furusawa2013}.
+Further, CV qubit states, such as the GKP qubit is known to be the most loss-resilient encoding of the qubit in a bosonic mode~\cite{Noh2019-ak} that admit deterministic Clifford gates using Gaussian unitaries, and there are native CV quantum codes to correct for loss errors~\cite{Lassen2010}.
 Since Gaussian states are not universal~\cite{Niset2009}, one needs a non-Gaussian operation to enable universal quantum computing~\cite{Braun1999}.
 Experimentally, the most readily-available non-Gaussian resource is photon number resolving (PNR) detection~\cite{NISTTES}.
-One common modality in which a PNR detector can be used to probabilistically engineer non-Gaussian states is {\em photon subtraction}.
+One common modality in which a PNR detector can be used to probabilistically engineer non-Gaussian states is {\em photon subtraction}~\cite{Jaromir2005,Grangier2009}, which also is known to increase entanglement~\cite{Grangier2007}.
 Photon subtraction from multi-mode Gaussian states has been achieved experimentally~\cite{Ra2017, Ra2019, Takahashi2008} and several theoretical aspects of photon subtraction have been studied~\cite{Treps2016, Brouri2009, Marek2008, Barnett2018, Walschaers2018,Arzani2019,Mattia2017,Ferrini2017}.
-In this paper, we consider subtraction of any number of photons from each mode of a multi-mode Gaussian state, as a tool for engineering specific desired non-Gaussian states.
-We find that not all non-Gaussian states can be produced using this method.
+In this paper, we consider a more general and simpler to describe set-up, namely \emph{partial PNR} detection~\cite{Su2019,Gagatsos2019}, i.e., employing PNR detection on a subset of the modes of a multi-mode Gaussian state, to herald the undetected modes in a desired state, conditioned on the PNR detectors' click pattern on the detected modes.
+The heralded state is non-Gaussian unless all PNR detectors register zero photon clicks.
+This is because the projection on vacuum is a Gaussian operation and therefore will not impart any non-Gaussianity to the heralded state).
+We point out that partial measurements has been used before in different contexts, e.g., to realize minimal-disturbance measurements experimentally~\cite{sabuncu2007}.